‘Who am I’ is a question I often ask myself. My answer to that has always been ‘well….I’m not quite sure’.

 But trauma happens, and breakdowns happen, and recovery is something doggedly fought for by me and many millions across the world every single day.
 I’m not alone in finding life this difficult.

 Lessons I’ve learned: Recovery following a significant mental health breakdown has no definite beginning or end.
 There are no rulers to measure our successes or the relative extent of our relapses.
 Sometimes just crawling through is ok.
-Sometimes curling up into a ball on the floor, bawling our eyes out and not budging, is about as good as it gets, and all we can manage on that particular day.
-Sometimes meetings are cancelled, friends lose out on visits, the house stays a wee bit dirtier than we’d like, and blog posts are left unwritten.
-I’ve had to learn that’s all ok and acceptable, and all part of the epic messiness of this bastard thing named ‘invisible illness’.
+Sometimes curling up into a ball on the floor, bawling our eyes out and not budging is about as good as it gets and all we can manage on that particular day.
+Sometimes meetings are cancelled, friends lose out on visits, the house stays a bit dirtier and more cluttered than we’d like, and blog posts are left unwritten.
+I’ve had to learn that’s all ok and acceptable, and all part of the epic messiness of this bastard thing named ‘invisible mental illness’.
 Not easy for a perfectionist with high standards like me though.

 Trauma made me, but it won’t break me.
-I am summer, and I’m starting to shine, but like a british summer, I know not to expect sunshine everyday.
+I’m starting to shine, but like a british summer, I know not to expect sunshine everyday.
 I do what I can, when I can, and slowly I am having to perfect the act of self-compassion, embracing the realism that that somedays I just can’t, so I don’t and I won’t.
 So instead in this blog I dive into the blue, curious as to what I might find.

 The shit is over now.
-So now the shine is all mine, and all yours too, if only you can believe the truth of this within your heart.
+The shine is all mine, and all yours too, if only you can believe you’ll get out of the black and into the blue